razorRun/node-red-contrib-smartlifeair/README.md

 3. Install NodeRed node and add your https://smartlife-air-plugins.smartlife.nz/ Login credentials.
 4. Choose the device, input and output.
 (Please change a status before you select the device, Backend has to receive at least one update in order to pop up in the list).

+### More on Country limitation

+There is one limitation on this plugin due to the server location.
+This node-red plugin only talks to US DB.
+That’s mean you will have to choose a country that belongs to **US region when you sign up to the mobile app**.
+Unfortunately, if you have already created an account you will have to create a new one and enrol devices again.

+Countries in the US region

+Canada
+The United States
+Peru
+Mexico
+Argentina
+Brazil
+Chile
+Colombia
+Venezuela
+Malaysia
+Indonesia
+Philippines
+New Zealand
+Thailand
+Japan
+Korea
+Vietnam
+Myanmar(Burma)
+Guatemala
+Bolivia
+Ecuador
+Paraguay
+Suriname
+Uruguay
+Hongkong SAR China
+Macao SAR China
+Taiwan China
+Puerto Rico
+Curacao

 ### Contribution guidelines

 - Writing tests TODO